-Come explore Cooper's Cave on the Hudson River in Glens Falls NY!
+Come explore Cooper's Cave on the Hudson River between South Glens Falls and Glens Falls!

 Learn how "these dark and silent caves" inspired author James Fenimore Cooper to write one of his most famous and beloved novels, The Last of the Mohicans which was then made into a movie by Michael Mann in 1992.
 Above the cave is the Cooper's Cave Bridge, which connects the Village of South Glens Falls and the City of Glens Falls.